Skip to main content

 Sex Trafficking Doesn’t Happen in Your Community

 Trafficking happens in every community.
-According to DoSomething.org, between 14,500 and 17,500 people are trafficked in the U.S. each year.
-The average age a child enters the sex trade in the U.S. is 12–14 years old.
+According to DoSomething.org, The majority of child sex trafrficking victims were trafficked by a family member and nearly 46% were trafficked by a parent or guardian3.
+The average age a child enters the sex trade in the U.S. is 12–17 years old4.
 It doesn’t matter how big or small the city you live in is; trafficking is taking place within your community.

 07